Money Management

 3. Go green

 The take up of solar panels has skyrocketed in Australia and for good reason.
 Not only will you be enjoying savings on your power bills over time, but you’ll also be reducing your family’s carbon footprint by creating your own renewable energy.
-There are plenty of incentives available – start at www.energy.gov.au/rebates to find out what you might be eligible for.
+There are plenty of incentives available – start by checking with your state government to see what’s available.
 There are also green finance options available to make installing solar more accessible.
-If you’re looking for a loan to go green, Apply online today or give one of our dedicated loan consultants a call at 1300 727 431.
+If you’re looking for a loan to go green, we’re here to help you with options like our home renovation loans that can be used for things like solar panel installations.

 4. Shop for the best deal